 In Tasmania the Department of Justice legislates the technical standard detailed in the PCA.
 The Tasmanian Water and Sewerage Corporation (TasWater) (external link) approve the size and capacity needed for pre-treatment and must comply with the technical standards detailed in the PCA.

-The National Construction Code 2019, Volume 3, Plumbing Code of Australia (PCA), contain the performance requirements specified under Part F.
+The National Construction Code 2019, Volume 3, Plumbing Code of Australia (PCA), contains the performance requirements specified under Part F.

 Backflow of contaminated water

 Backflow is the unwanted reverse of water within the water lines or water main.
-The reason that backflow prevention is important is because backflow events in Australia and overseas are known to have caused poisoning and death.
+Prevention is crucial because backflow events overseas and in Australia have caused poisoning and death.

-For commercial and industrial businesses, that are connected to TasWater infrastructure, a boundary backflow containment device is required no matter what planning zone or individual backflow protection is in place.
-The device is placed at the properties boundary and this is called boundary backflow containment protection.
+For commercial and industrial businesses that are connected to TasWater infrastructure, a boundary backflow containment device is always required.
+A boundary backflow containment protection is placed at the properties boundary.

 Trade waste customers receive a hazard risk rating for their premises and enter into a Trade Waste Agreement with TasWater.
 The discharge of trade waste to TasWater sewerage infrastructure will then be assessed and fees charged accordingly.